-- 1) Describe and explain the process seen in (a-e) and (f-i).
+- Describe and explain the process seen in (a-e) and (f-i).
 What English phenomenon is this similar to?
-Make sure you analyze the German sentences, not the English translations.
-Let me repeat: not the English translations. - 2) Draw the two different structures for sentence (a).
+Hint: Look at the German.
+Look at the English translation.
+By assumption (iii) above, the structures are the same.
+We talked about sentences like the English translations.
+How do you carry that same idea over to German?
+That is, what small difference could predict the German facts? - 2) Draw the two different structures for sentence (a).
 Just draw the trees-no steps, no features being checked, no case arrows.
 Assume that Kuchen mit Sahne is all one noun phrase (that we're talking about 'cake with cream,' not, e.g., 'eating with cream'), but there are still two (slightly different) structures that (a) can have.
 Hints: One of the structures is related to sentence (c), the other is related to sentence (d), and it has to do with how adjuncts are attached.
 Try to answer 1) first before trying to see what the difference between the two trees implies. - 3) Draw the structure for sentence (f).
 Same rules as above.
 Hint: There is a sense in which queens of England are like books of poetry. - 4) Explain why (i) is ungrammatical.
 In particular, explain the difference between sentence (i) and sentence (c).
 You may feel free to draw partial trees to help explain your answer.
+Hint: It's pretty much the same as what makes the English translation of (i) ungrammatical.